Start today for FREE.

 Step 4: Court Hearing

 Both the landlord and tenant attend the court hearing.
-The landlord must present evidence of the notice and any lease violations.
+Moreover, the landlord must present evidence of the notice and any lease violations to support their case.

 Step 5: Court Decision

-If the court rules in favor of the landlord, a Writ of Possession will be issued, allowing the landlord to proceed with eviction.
+If the court rules in favor of the landlord, a judge issues a Writ of Possession, allowing the landlord to proceed with eviction.
+Consequently, this legal authorization provides the foundation for enforcement action.

 Step 6: Execution of Eviction

 The tenant must vacate the premises within the timeframe specified by the court.
-If they do not comply, the sheriff may enforce the eviction.
+However, if they do not comply, the sheriff may enforce the eviction through official legal channels.
+Therefore, this final step ensures compliance with the court’s decision.

 Statutes